mohamad-amin/WhatILearntFromAUTOptimizationCourse/README.md

 * Finding the **variables** the **objective** depends on
 * Finding the values of the **variables** that optimize the *objective*

-Mathematically, we model our problem as an *optimization problem*,  and then use an *optimization algorithm* to solve it.
+Mathematically, we model our problem as an **optimization problem**,  and then use an **optimization algorithm** to solve it.

 ### What are optimization problems?
-Optimization problems are a set of equations in the form below, in which `x` is the input vector of variables, `f` is the objective function and `Ci`s are the constraint functions (scalar functions of `x`) that define certain equations and inequalities that `x` must satisfy.
+Optimization problems are a set of equations in the form below, in which `x` is the *input vector* of variables, `f` is the *objective function* and `Ci`s are the *constraint functions* (scalar functions of `x`) that define certain equations and inequalities that `x` must satisfy.

 ![Optimization Problem](https://wikimedia.org/api/rest_v1/media/math/render/svg/7b8beab031562d937314a4894ec449189f179219)

 The set of `x`'s that satisfy all of the `Ci`'s and are in Domain of `f`, are called the **feasible set** for this problem; Also, if there is no `Ci`, the problem is called an *unconstrained optimization problem*, and otherwise, it's a *constrained* or *general* optimization problem.
 ### How do optimization algorithms work?
-Optimization algorithms are normally some iterative algorithms, which begin with an initial guess of `x` and then generate a sequence of improved estimates until they terminate (satisfy a certain criterion).
+Optimization algorithms are normally some **iterative algorithms**, which begin with an initial guess of `x` and then generate a **sequence of improved estimates** until they terminate (satisfy a certain criterion).
 The strategy to improve the estimation is the key difference between different algorithms.

 ### Where is optimization used?
-As you might've guessed already, optimization can be used in a vast majority of fields and solve many kinds of problems, from solving a certain company's employee allocation problems, to defining best exchange portfolio based on a person's budget, or some well known (and hot -- these days at least) topics like finding the optimal parameters for a vide variety of machine learning algorithms like:
+As you might've guessed already, optimization can be used in **a vast variety of fields** and solve many kinds of problems, from solving a certain company's employee allocation problems, to defining best exchange portfolio based on a person's budget, or some well known (and hot -- these days at least) topics like finding the optimal parameters for a vide variety of **machine learning algorithms** like:
 * Different Regression Algorithms
 * Linear and Kernel SVMs
 * K-Means Clustering